RPC

 How it works

-Understanding the basic mechanics of Telefunc is paramount in order to proficiently use Telefunc.
+Understanding the basic mechanics of Telefunc is paramount in order to proficiently use it.

-Let's see what happens when we call a telefunction.
+Let's see what happens when a telefunction is called.

 // hello.telefunc.js